SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 Much better here: Pfizer's requires -70&deg;C freezers, whereas Moderna's can use ordinary freezers, and keeps in an ordinary refrigerator up to 30 days.

-__Prediction:__ The Pfizer vaccine will mostly go to urban centers, where larger teaching hospitals and the many research facilities have -70&deg;C freezer space they can donate or lease.
+__Weekend Prediction:__ The Pfizer vaccine will mostly go to urban centers, where larger teaching hospitals and the many research facilities have -70&deg;C freezer space they can donate or lease.
 The Moderna vaccine will go to less urban, more rural areas where the facilities available are more basic.